lingtalfi/logic-feature-suggesion/README.md

 ===========

+- 1.0.17: 2020-10-07: add "Show all automation should remember the order of the lanes" idea
 - 1.0.16: 2020-10-02: add "Create x points between" idea
 - 1.0.15: 2020-09-17: add "Being able to automate the step modulator rate from the arrange window" idea
 - 1.0.14: 2020-08-23: add "Select every other note" idea